 The obscure prophet is represented by legendary materials in the Pahlavi language.
 Boyce assigned his elusive homeland to Central Asia.
 Differing areas are feasible in that sprawling geographical zone.
 Various theories relating to the dateline and homeland have appeared in the scholastic literature.
 It is unwise to promote any dogmatic version of this matter.
-My own treatment of Zarathushtra accordingly spread between three competing theories, including that of Boyce.
+My own treatment of Zarathushtra accordingly spread between different theories, including that of Boyce.
 See my Minds and Sociocultures Vol. One (1995), Part Two.
-The other two theories were supplied by Professor Gherardo Gnoli and Professor James Russell, both of these being prominent Iranist scholars in Italy and America respectively.
+Other theories mentioned in that work were supplied by scholars like Professor Gherardo Gnoli (1937-2012).

-An erudite contribution came from Professor Gnoli in his book Zoroaster’s Time and Homeland (1980).
-Gnoli favoured Sistan as the homeland, and was much less radical than Boyce in regard to dating, favouring a location in time not later than the eighth century BCE, though possibly earlier.
-More recently, Gnoli has argued for a conservative dateline in relation to the prophet.
+An erudite contribution came from Gnoli in his book Zoroaster’s Time and Homeland (1980).
+Gnoli favoured Sistan as the homeland, and was much less radical than Boyce in regard to dating, favouring a location in time not later than the eighth century BCE, possibly earlier.
+Gnoli subsequently argued for a conservative dateline in relation to the prophet.
 See Gnoli, Zoroaster in History (2000), here reverting back to the traditional date of “258 years before Alexander” that is associated with Professor Henning, the mentor of Boyce and another very accomplished Iranist.
 Objections were lodged in A. Shahpur Shahbazi, “Recent speculations on the ‘traditional date of Zoroaster,’ ” Studia Iranica (2002) 31(1):7-45.
-Professor Gnoli subsequently contradicted Professor Shahbazi in a related discussion of the Byzantine historian Agathias, who utilised Sassanian and other records.
-See Gnoli, “Agathias and the date of Zoroaster,” Eran ud Aneran, Festschrift Boris I. Marshak (2006), and also the online version.
+Gnoli subsequently contradicted Professor Shahbazi in a related discussion of the Byzantine historian Agathias, who utilised Sassanian and other records.
+See Gnoli, "Agathias and the Date of Zoroaster" (2004).

 The elusive homeland of Zarathushtra is named in the Avesta as Airyanem Vaejah.
 All attempts to trace this factor in a geographical context are so far considered tentative by the consensus of scholarly opinion.
 Earlier theories about Media (in West Iran) have dropped from favour.
 Media is not mentioned in the Avesta, and nor are the Medes or Persians, these being tribal communities of the Western sector.
 Current suggestions relate to Eastern Iran and Central Asia (a huge territory including Afghanistan), the list here encompassing Bactria, Khwarezm, and other regions.
 Many antique place-names cannot be found on modern maps.